-After graduating from law school, I worked for a year as an Assistant District Attorney in the Suffolk County District Attorney's Office in Boston, Massachusetts.
-Because I enjoy writing, I took a position in the office's Appellate Unit.
-My experience was largely positive, and I consider it one of the best jobs I have had.
+After graduating from law school, I worked for a year as an Assistant District Attorney in the Appellate Unit of the Suffolk County District Attorney's Office in Boston, Massachusetts.
+My experience was largely positive and I consider it one of the best jobs I have had.
 What first impressed me about the job was how quickly I was given responsibility for cases.
 The day I moved into my office, after one and a half weeks of training, I found that I already had two appellate briefs assigned to me.
 A couple of weeks later, the Chief of Appeals asked me if I wanted to argue a case before the Massachusetts Appeals Court.
 Within four months of starting my job, I had authored numerous appellate briefs, argued before the Massachusetts Appeals Court, second-sat trials in district and superior court, and gone up against the founding partner of a Boston law firm in a district court case of first impression concerning the constitutionality of a Massachusetts criminal law.
 I don't know where else I could have gotten as much courtroom experience or otherwise been entrusted with as much responsibility so early in my legal career.

-Because I was thrown almost immediately into the fire that is legal practice, most of my training took the form of learning-by-doing.
+Because I was thrown almost immediately into work, most of my training took the form of learning-by-doing.
 Fortunately, all of my colleagues in the Appellate Unit had an "open door" policy and the more senior attorneys were able to answer most every question I thought to pose.
-Also, every significant piece of writing I produced was edited by the Deputy Chief of Appeals, who would then sit down with me to discuss the changes he had suggested and discuss general ways in which I could improve my writing.
+Also, every brief produced in the Appellate Unit was reviewed by the Deputy Chief of Appeals, who would sit down with the drafting attorney to discuss useful edits and general ways to improve the attorney's writing.
 The tutelage of my colleagues at the District Attorney's Office was extraordinarily helpful to my development as an attorney.
-This sort of experiential learning can likely be found at any district attorney's office.

-Given that I will spend one-third of my life at work, it is important to me that I love my job.
+Given that I will spend much of my life at work, it is important to me that I love my job.
 In my experience, there are a few factors that most determine my job satisfaction: 1) whether I am working for a cause I believe in, 2) whether I am intellectually stimulated by my work, and 3) whether my work environment is pleasant.
 I was fortunate to find all three factors present in large part in the Appellate Unit of the Suffolk County District Attorney's Office.
-First, I was able to commit myself and take pride in the work that I did.
+First, I was able to take pride in the work that I did.
 Assistant District Attorneys represent the state in criminal cases, fight to protect the public, and advocate on behalf of victims of crime.
 Also, theoretically, a prosecutor has no human client and no interest in a case but to see that justice is done.
 On this last point I must say a bit more.
-Due to the adversarial nature of the American legal system, institutional pressures that may be present in a District Attorney's Office, and the hierarchy of decision making in the office, the reality of practice is that a newer Assistant District Attorneys may be called upon to prosecute cases or make legal arguments that he or she would have chosen absent these factors.
-That said, however, taking official positions which may diverge from one's personal views is part of being an attorney and Assistant District Attorneys are perhaps called upon to do this less often than other attorneys.
+Due to the adversarial nature of the American legal system, institutional pressures that may be present in a District Attorney's Office, and the hierarchy of decision making in the office, the reality of practice is that a newer Assistant District Attorney may be called upon to prosecute cases or make legal arguments that he or she would have chosen absent these factors.
+That said, taking official positions which may diverge from one's personal views is part of being an attorney, and Assistant District Attorneys are perhaps called upon to do this less often than other attorneys.